 It is up to the preference of the web developer and might also be based on feedback from the community.
 Like many design choices, it is simply a choice that is made and can be changed at any time.

 Gravatars have a lot of customization options as long as you are creative.
 The issue is that they are not very simple or intuitive for beginners.
 In fact, there’s no indication that they can actually be customized at all.

-You would think that a popular feature like Gravatars would have an easy to use settings page, but in this case, you would be wrong.
+You would think that a popular feature like Gravatars would have an easy-to-use settings page, but you would be wrong in this case.
 Most aspects of Gravatars need to be changed through styling and code editing.